 - When they get excited and share it with their own friends, offer to sell it to this new group of people.

 Be patient.
-Your efforts very likely won’t pay off as quickly as you expected.
+Your efforts very likely will not pay off as quickly as you expected.
 The key to success is to not give up.
-Iterate instead.
+Adjust as you go instead.

 - Kansas Department of Agriculture Licensing Guides